 The Saint Polycarp Village site was formerly owned by the Roman Catholic Archdiocese of Boston and was used by the St. Polycarp Parish until 2002.
 SCC purchased the 3.5 acre property in March 2006 to revitalize this neglected and underutilized parcel of land at a key entrance point into Somerville.
-Now complete, the site creates a vibrant smart growth community with 84 affordable rental units, commercial space, a church, a transitional home for single mothers and their children, and open space.
-Check out the video from our recent ribbon cutting
+The site creates a vibrant smart growth community with 84 affordable rental units, commercial space, a church, a transitional home for single mothers and their children, and open space.
+Check out the video.

-The Saint Polycarp Village Phase III is the final of 3 phases of new construction on the site.
+The Saint Polycarp Village Phase III is the final of three phases of new construction on the site.
 This project includes 31 affordable apartments in an elevator building around a courtyard.
-Eight units are affordable to very low income families with project-based Section 8 subsidies, including two apartments reserve for homeless households and three for people with disabilities.
-The majority of families will complete their
+Eight units are affordable to very low income families with project-based Section 8 subsidies, including two apartments reserve for formerly homeless households and three for people with disabilities.

 All three phases of the village have a strong focus on open space, green construction and environmentally-friendly features, such as energy conservation and air purification systems, and a rain garden to collect storm water naturally on site.
 Phase I has a LEED Silver award, Phase II is LEED Silver certifiable, Phase III is both Energy Star Version 3 and LEED Platinum, the highest green honor awarded o new developments.

-The buildings are designed for smart growth, and are located in, transit friendly, walkable neighborhood of Winter Hill, reducing the need for car trips and giving people more opportunity to get exercise by walking.
+The buildings were designed for smart growth, and are located in the transit-friendly, walkable neighborhood of Winter Hill.
+This reduces the need to use cars for transportation, giving people more opportunity to get exercise by walking.

-Learn more about Saint Polycarp Village at http://www.saintpolycarpvillage.com/ and learn about the unique green features of the project
+Learn more about Saint Polycarp Village, and learn about the unique green features of the project